logologo

 Common Mistakes to Avoid

-• Not creating a UKVI online account.
-If you still have a BRP, you must still set up an account to access your eVisa.
-The BRP is no longer the primary evidence of your status.
+The biggest one: not creating a UKVI online account.
+Even if you still have a physical BRP, you need the account.
+The card alone is no longer accepted as primary evidence of your status.

-• Failing to update your account after getting a new passport.
-Your eVisa is tied to a passport number.
-Travel or right to work checks can fail if the account still shows your old passport.
+Another common problem is forgetting to update your account after getting a new passport.
+Your eVisa is tied to a passport number, so right to work checks and travel can fail if the account still points to your old one.

-• Thinking your leave expires with your old BRP.
-Many BRPs issued before 2024 have an expiry date earlier than the actual leave granted.
-Your leave expiry is what matters, not the BRP card date.
+Many people also assume their leave expires when their BRP card does.
+It doesn't.
+BRPs issued before 2024 often show an expiry date earlier than the actual leave granted.
+Your leave expiry is what matters.

 Frequently Asked Questions